Your data is yours. We really mean it.

 - Regular backups are securely stored in a separate location and are meant to restore your data in case of emergency and provide historical data “snapshots” for various uses.
 Customer-requested backups are meant for your own needs and uses.

 - We perform these backups as follows: Hourly backups for 36 hours, daily for two weeks, weekly for 30 weeks, and monthly for 10 years.
 Each backup is a complete copy of everything in your Populi database; there are up to 200 backups per customer.
+See Update below for the changes we made to comply with GDPR.

 - Think of it like an actively-curated photo album: At any given moment, this photo album contains 36 pictures of the last two days, 14 of the last two weeks, 30 of the last 30 weeks, and 120 of the last ten years.
 As time moves on, a portion of your older snapshots are deleted, but new ones are always being added.